 - Check with your agency, university, or hospital Institutional Review Board for additional responsibilities and considerations.

-Note that OEC’s Institutional Review Board (IRB) — which operated from 2015 to 2021 — is no longer active.
-Please get in touch if you have questions about past IRB activities.
+* Note that OEC’s Institutional Review Board (IRB) — which operated from 2015 to 2021 — is no longer active.